 Through File Access Control and automatic file tagging, Nextcloud gives administrators control over data access by enabling them to define strict rules requests need to adhere to.
 If users in certain groups or geographic regions should not be given access to certain file types or if data with a specific tag should not be shared outside the company, administrators can make sure their Nextcloud instance enforces these rules.

-The Workflow engine expands these capabilities, enabling administrators to start any kind of actions based on these triggers, for example converting document file types to PDF upon upload by members of a specified group or emailing files put in a specified folder with a given tag to a given mail address.
+The Workflow engine expands the capabilities of auto tagging and File Access Control, enabling administrators to start any kind of actions based on triggers.
+Examples would be converting document file types to PDF upon upload by members of a specified group or emailing files put in a specified folder with a given tag to a given mail address.

 File retention and deletion can also be controlled based on tags set manually or automatically, ensuring legal or practical requirements for the longevity of data lifespans can be enforced.